nishkohli96/react-libs/README.md

 # react-libs

+**This sample React-App is an extension of my previous [react-basic-app](https://github.com/nishkohli96/react-basic-app).**

-**A sample React-App where I have implemented various react-libraries with code explanations and links to their respective packages below**
+I have implemented various react-libraries with code explanations and links to their respective packages below

 ## Important